-Let’s dive into how you can make $50k a year without a degree!
+Without further ado, take a look at how you can make $50,000 per year without a degree!

 1. Warehouse manager